Home

 You can download the study in pdf format (5.8 MB) by clicking here and review all 11 chapters of technical information, or focus on Chapters 9 and 10 to learn how their SAR safe thermal standards were determined.

 The estimated "safe thermal level" references were derived by reviewing various results after measuring the rectal temperature of a healthy 28 year old male exposed to a sunny, hot, humid environment for 61 minutes. using an estimated rectal temperature threshold" of 39.2o C. (102.5o F.) as the basis for calculating estimated safe maximum SAR for various body organs.
 The study included multiple disclaimers stating the results will be different for a person of a different size, age, weight, or general health condition, and this has since been confirmed, particularly for children.
-It should be noted the standards do not apply to frequencies below 100 MHz., and reports concerning the health effects of frequencies beginning as low as 5 Hz. are reported regularly since 2000.
+It should be noted the standards do not apply to frequencies below 100 MHz., and reports concerning the health effects of frequencies beginning as low as 5 Hz. have been regularly reported since 2000.

 This "estimated maximum temperature threshold" was then used to calculate the "estimated safe absorption rates" for individual body organs at a specific frequency lower than cellular phones at the time.
 Here too, the study includes a disclaimer, stating "this assumption would be expected to be valid for RF R at frequencies up to the postresonance region (perhaps up to about 1 GHz. for the average man), but might not be valid at higher frequencies."